-The T120 FPGA features the high-density, low-power 易灵思[®] Quantum[TM] architecture wrapped with an I/O interface for easy integration.
-With a high I/O to logic ratio and differential I/O support, T120 FPGAs supports a variety of applications that need wide I/O connectivity.
-The T120 also includes a MIPI D-PHY with a built-in, royalty-free CSI-2 controller, which is the most popular camera interface used in the mobile industry.
-Additionally, T120 FPGAs support a DDR3, LPDDR3, LPDDR2 PHY with memory controller hard IP that provides faster access to data stored in memory.
+The T13 FPGA features the high-density, low-power 易灵思® QuantumTM architecture wrapped with an I/O interface for easy integration.
+With a high I/O to logic ratio and differential I/O support, T13 FPGAs supports a variety of applications that need wide I/O connectivity.
+The T13 also includes a MIPI D-PHY with a built-in, royalty-free CSI-2 controller, which is the most popular camera interface used in the mobile industry.
 The carefully tailored combination of core resources and I/O provides enhanced capability for applications such as embedded vision, voice and gesture recognition, intelligent sensor hubs, power management, and LED drivers.